Spark-Liang/NoteBook/LOMA/280/ch14 - Group Life Insurance and Group Retirement Plans.md

         - is portable

-        - is chapter than individual UL and individual UVL.
+        - is cheaper than individual UL and individual UVL.

     - **group creditor life insurance**